r-devel/r-project-web/md/coc.md

 All conference participants agree to:

-- Be considerate in speech and actions, and respect the boundaries of fellow participants.
+- Be considerate in language and actions, and respect the boundaries of fellow participants.
-- Refrain from demeaning, discriminatory, or harassing behaviour and speech.
+- Refrain from demeaning, discriminatory, or harassing behaviour and language.
 Please refer to [Unacceptable Behaviour](#unacceptable-behaviour) for more details.
 - Alert a member of the code of conduct response team [reference to further details] if you notice someone in distress, or observe violations of this code of conduct, even if they seem inconsequential.
 Please refer to the section titled [What To Do If You Witness or Are Subject To Unacceptable Behaviour](#what-to-do-if-you-witness-or-are-subject-to-unacceptable-behaviour) for more details.